iker-gonzalez/darkly/form_hidden_field/Ressources/README.md

 Hidden fields in submit forms are typically discovered during web application security assessments or penetration testing.
 Security professionals inspect the HTML source code of web pages to identify any hidden fields that may contain sensitive information or be vulnerable to manipulation.

 ### How I Discovered It
-I discovered this vulnerability by inspecting the HTML code of the form page.
-Upon examination, I found hidden fields containing sensitive data such as authentication tokens or session identifiers.
-This exposed the application to potential exploitation by attackers.
+I discovered this vulnerability by inspecting the HTML code of the page `http://<host_ip_address>/?page=recover#`.
+Upon examination, I found the email `webmaster@borntosec.com` as a hidden value of the post form submission to recover the password.
+I was able to change this email to my own email in the HTML, potentially allowing me to receive password recovery emails intended for other users.

 ## Prevention